Dring, County Cavan: History

 The Ulster Plantation Baronial map of 1609 depicts the name as Dringe.
 The Ulster Plantation grants of 1611 spell the townland name as Dronge.
 A 1615 lease spells the name as Dronge.
 A 1629 inquisition spells the name as Dronge.
 A 1630 inquisition spells the name as Dronge.
 A 1631 grant spells the name as Dronge.
 The 1652 Commonwealth Survey spells the townland as Dring.

 From medieval times up to the early 1600s, the land belonged to the McKiernan Clan.
-In the Plantation of Ulster in 1609 the lands of the McKiernans were confiscated, but some were later regranted to them.
-In the Plantation of Ulster grant dated 4 June 1611, King James VI and I granted 400 acres (160 hectares) or 7 poles (a poll is the local name for townland) of land in Tullyhunco at an annual rent of £4 5s.
+At the start of the Plantation of Ulster in 1609, the lands of the McKiernans were confiscated, but some were later regranted to them.
+In the Plantation of Ulster grant dated 4 June 1611, King James VI and I granted 400 acres (160 hectares), or 7 poles (a poll is the local name for townland), of land in Tullyhunco at an annual rent of £4 5s.
 4d., to Bryan McKearnan, gentleman, comprising the modern-day townlands of Clontygrigny, Cornacrum, Cornahaia, Derrinlester, Dring, Drumlarah, Ardlougher and Kiltynaskellan.
 Under the terms of the grant, McKearnan was obliged to build a house on this land.
-The said Brian 'Bán' Mág Tighearnán (anglicized 'Blonde' Brian McKiernan) was chief of the McKiernan Clan of Tullyhunco, County Cavan, Ireland from 1588 until his death on 4 September 1622.
-In a visitation by George Carew, 1st Earl of Totnes in autumn 1611, it was recorded, McKyernan removed to his proportion and is about building a house.
+The said Brian 'Bán' Mág Tighearnán (anglicized 'Blonde' Brian McKiernan) was chief of the McKiernan Clan of Tullyhunco, County Cavan, Ireland, from 1588 until his death on 4 September 1622.
+In a visitation in autumn 1611 by the 1st Baron Carew (later created, in 1626, the 1st Earl of Totnes), it was recorded: McKyernan removed to his proportion and is about building a house.
+Lord Carew was the Governor of Guernsey at the time, and had previously served as Lord President of Munster.
 On 23 March 1615, Mág Tighearnán granted a lease on these lands to James Craig.
-On 14 March 1630, an Inquisition of King Charles I of England held in Cavan Town stated that Brian bane McKiernan died on 4 September 1622, and his lands comprising seven poles and three pottles in Clonkeen, Clontygrigny, Cornacrum, Derrinlester, Dring townland, Killygorman, Kiltynaskellan and Mullaghdoo, Cavan went to his nearest relatives.
+On 14 March 1630, an Inquisition ordered by King Charles I, held in Cavan Town, stated that Brian bane McKiernan died on 4 September 1622, and his lands comprising seven poles and three pottles in Clonkeen, Clontygrigny, Cornacrum, Derrinlester, Dring townland, Killygorman, Kiltynaskellan and Mullaghdoo, Cavan, went to his nearest relatives.
 The most likely inheritors being Cahill, son of Owen McKiernan; Brian, son of Turlough McKiernan and Farrell, son of Phelim McKiernan, all aged over 21 and married.
 On 26 April 1631 a re-grant was made to Sir James Craige, which included the lands of Dronge, which also included several sub-divisions in the townland called Aghanerrie, Knocknecolom, Tawneskregrie, Tannegamuck, Knockneuer and Cortrasse.
 In the Irish Rebellion of 1641 the rebels occupied the townland of Dring.
 Sir James Craig died in the siege of Croaghan Castle on 8 April 1642.
-His land was inherited by his brother John Craig of Craig Castle, County Cavan and of Craigston, County Leitrim, who was chief doctor to both King James I and Charles I.
+His land was inherited by his brother John Craig of Craig Castle, County Cavan, and of Craigston, County Leitrim, who was chief doctor to both King James I and Charles I.